databrary/design/curation/certifications/dsa/data_seal_of_approval.md

 1. We currently do not have automation around insufficient metadata for long-term preservation.
 Although video file metadata (not including content of file metadata) is automatically captured and stored during the ingest and transcode process [need to confirm this]

-4 - The data repository has an explicit mission in the area of digital archiving and promulgates it.
+4 - The data repository has an explicit mission in the area of digital archiving and promulgates it
 ====================================================================================================

 The minimum required Statement of Compliance is: 4.
 Implemented: This guideline has been fully implemented for the needs of our repository.